behrica/opencpu-clj/README.md

 - the parameters the function was called with
 - the sessionInfo() of the call
 ...

+So to access the return value of a function, two calls are required.

 #### Low-level call of R function - JSON-RPC style